mfinestone/whitepaper-1/README.md

 # README
-## How to compile to PDF
+## Editing and Compiling

-You can upload this folder to a https://overleaf.com project to export as a PDF file.
+You can go to https://www.overleaf.com/project/6320a6e1ce49d83583e10eac to edit the latex file and preview in realtime.